virtualritz/arewevfxyet/README.md

 It's very likely there are mistakes around, if you find one please file an issue.

-*Thanks for helping us map the Rust game development ecosystem!*
+*Thanks for helping us map the Rust VFX ecosystem!*

 ### Thanks